is-not-cool/docs/getting-a-subdomain/quickstart.md

     "proxied": false
 }
 ```
-> [!NOTE]
+{% hint style="warning" %}
-> Only select the records you need, this is just a example on what all the records we support should be.
+Only select the records you need, this is just a example on what all the records we support should be.
+{% endhint %}